 Our family took a big leap when we moved here from Atlanta.
 It was a big change for all of us, but we have loved it.
 Here, our older daughter, who is in Upper School, hadn’t played tennis since she was eight, but she went out for the team and played varsity; our younger daughter, who is in Middle School, had not played soccer since she was five and made the Middle School team and was instantly made to feel like she was needed and necessary on the team.
 In larger cities, that’s often not possible because kids are so often focused on one sport from the time they’re really young.
 Here, they have so much fun.

-Georganna Weatherholtz, Current Parent
+Georganna Weatherholtz, Alumni Parent